Sample complexity of matrix product states at finite temperature: Introduction

 In this paper, we investigate the required number of samples in MPS-based methods, focusing on the TPQ-MPS method which utilizes a natural description of a TMQ state very close to the TPQ state.
-There is a convenient and measurable quantity that has the amplitude proportional to the required number of samples, called the normalized fluctuation of partition function (NFPF) \cite{iwaki2022}.
-Here, we propose an analytical formula of the NFPF which applies from zero to the highest temperature.
-Importantly, the leading orders of the NFPF or the number of random samples in terms of $N$ are different between low- and high-temperature limits (see Fig.~\ref{fig:complexity}(b)).
-With the numerical demonstrations given for several quantum spin models, we verify this formula and demonstrate for the first time the explicit crossover between the two temperature regions which are qualitatively different in the language of computational complexity.
+There is a convenient and measurable quantity that has an amplitude proportional to the required number of samples called the normalized fluctuation of partition function (NFPF) \cite{iwaki2022}.
+Here, we propose an analytical formula for the NFPF which applies from zero to the highest temperature.
+Importantly, the leading orders of the NFPF or the numbers of random samples in terms of $N$ are different between low- and high-temperature limits [see Fig.~\ref{fig:complexity}(b)].
+With numerical demonstrations for several quantum spin models, we verify this formula and demonstrate the explicit crossover between the two temperature regions, which are qualitatively different in the language of computational complexity.